-While there is no specific diet to prevent or treat Thyroid disease, there are certain foods best avoided and others that are best chosen to promote health and avoid inflammation.
+While there is no specific diet to prevent or treat thyroid disease, there are certain foods best avoided and others that are best chosen to promote health and avoid inflammation.

-While what you eat can matter, it’s more about planning meals and filling your plate with foods that won’t aggravate your Graves’ disease symptoms.
+While what you eat can matter, it’s more about planning meals and filling your plate with foods that won’t aggravate your Hashimoto’s or Graves’ disease symptoms.
 In addition to selecting foods wisely, you’ll most likely need a combination of treatments, such as medications and radioactive iodine, as part of your Graves’ disease treatment plan so you can feel your best.

 Graves’ disease is actually the most common cause of hyperthyroidism—when your thyroid gland over-produces thyroid hormone.
 Although Graves’ disease can’t be prevented or treated through diet alone, certain foods may help ease Graves’ disease symptoms.
 And, keep in mind that everybody is different so that which foods may exacerbate or worsen your symptoms will be a matter of trial and error.

 More universal are the foods you should choose most often to help manage the symptoms of Graves’ disease.

 Foods to Eat More of If You Have Hashimoto’s or Graves’ Disease:

 - Berries: In particular, blackberries, blueberries, and raspberries are brimming with antioxidants.
 Fresh or frozen, these anti-inflammatory foods help to keep your immune system strong.
 Graves’ disease is an autoimmune disorder, which means that your immune system attacks healthy tissues in your body.
 Eating berries can’t prevent Graves’ disease, but they can help protect your overall health.
 Whenever possible choose organic berries to lessen your exposure to pesticides and fertilizers, which will challenge your immune system.
 How much you need to eat: 1 or more servings a day.